hienngm/hienngm/README.md

 - 💪 I was previously a **key member** of the dev team at **Ecomdy Media - The best official TikTok Agency for Ecommerce**

-- 💬 I'm interested in various aspects of programming and software design including algorithms, design pattern, and system.
+- 💬 I'm interested in various aspects of programming and software design including algorithms, design pattern, and system architecture.

 - 📫 How to reach me **hienngm99@gmail.com**